mspublic/openair4G-mirror/openair_lte/openair2/RRC/LITE/MESSAGES/README.txt

 by the author.
 We have validated that 0.9.22 works on Linux and Cygwin.
 To generate the data structures do the following from the current directory

-./asn1c/asn1c/asn1c/asn1c -gen-PER -fcompound-names -fnative-types ./asn1c/ASN1_files/EUTRA-RRC-Definitions.asn
+./asn1c/asn1c/asn1c/asn1c -gen-PER -fcompound-names -fnative-types -fskeletons-copy ./asn1c/ASN1_files/EUTRA-RRC-Definitions.asn

 Note this only uses one of the three files from 36.331 (the core of the RRC).
 After this step you should have many .c and .h files and one new Makefile, the latter of which is not used.

+If you want to compile the ASN1 sources as a kernel module you need to apply the patch asn1_patch

+patch -p1 -R < asn1_patch